Signs Your Cat Is in Heat and How To Care for Them

 A cat’s heat or estrous cycle is when she is at her most fertile and ready for mating.
 A cat has her first heat usually around six or seven months of age, with the average length of the heat cycle being anywhere from 7 to 21 days, occurring every three to four weeks.

-Whether your cat is currently in heat or you’re expecting it sometime in the near future, here’s what you need to know about caring for your cat during their heat cycle.
+Whether your cat is in heat or you’re expecting it sometime in the near future, here’s what you need to know about caring for your cat during their heat cycle.

 Signs of a cat in heat